binaryphile/concorde/README.md

   echo "Hello, world!"
 }

-sourced? && return
+sourced && return

 hello
 ```

 Now the test runs and passes, but the output doesn't occur.
 That's
-because `sourced?` detects that the script is being read with bash's
+because `sourced` detects that the script is being read with bash's
 `source` command and not being run from the command line as a script.
-(don't mind the question mark, it's part of the function's name)

 The `return` stops the sourcing of the file there, so the interpreter
 never reaches the line which calls `hello`.
 Instead, control is returned
 to the shpec file.

 If the script is being run from the command-line, however, the
-`sourced?` call will return false and the script will continue to run
+`sourced` call will return false and the script will continue to run
 past that line, fulfilling the call to `hello`.

 The implication for the structure of your scripts is that, for testing
 purposes, you want all of the functions to be defined before calling any
 of them.
-Before you do call them, you want `sourced?` to intervene so
+Before you do call them, you want `sourced` to intervene so
 the test framework can short-circuit the script's actions.

 Introducing Some Structure